Wary of air strikes, Islamic State insurgents change tactics

 SHUTTING CELLPHONES, SWITCHING CARS

-The insurgents have gone underground in their main Syrian stronghold since U.S. President Barack Obama authorized U.S. air strikes on the group in Syria - which began earlier this week.
+The insurgents have gone underground in their main Syrian stronghold since U.S. President Barack Obama authorised U.S. air strikes on the group in Syria - which began earlier this week.

 They have disappeared from streets, redeployed weapons and fighters, and cut down their media exposure, residents said.